Crystal of the Seven Mists

 Straightening his clothes, Lord Lamont preened his hair back into place and after regaining his composure; he headed back to the ballroom.

-Shamone already knew that Lord Lamont squandered his father’s money, but this was serious, Lord Griffin could be in danger if his son did not pay up on time.
+Shamone already knew Lord Lamont squandered his father’s money, but this was serious, Lord Griffin could be in danger if his son did not pay up on time.
 Shivering, Shamone tried the window and to her surprise, it opened.
 Jumping inside she closed the window and rubbed her arms to warm herself up.

 Shamone disliked the thought of mixing with Lord Lamont.
 He was an unsavoury character at best, at worst he was a disgrace to his family, best to avoid him at all cost.